George Heussenstamm

 Composing in a wide spectrum of media, George Heussenstamm's compositions have been performed with regularity both here and abroad.
 He is perhaps best known for his large-scale compositions for saxophone and brass ensembles.
 His final large work, Moire for strings, is a magnificent work of texture and contemporary string technique and was premiered by the University of Southern California Symphony string section in 1990.
-In 2016, George became the benefactor of a choral music contest thru the California Choral Directors Association (then ACDA California).
-George has funded the CCDA/Heussenstamm Choral Composition Competition for a total of ten years.
+In 2016, Heussenstamm became the benefactor of a choral music contest thru the California Choral Directors Association (then ACDA California).
+Heussenstamm funded the CCDA/Heussenstamm Choral Composition Competition for a total of ten years.
 From his generous donations, California composers are able to attend the CCDA Summer Conference at ECCO for free, have the chance to have their winning piece read by the entire conference, and earn a $500 bonus.
-It is a great way to inspire composers to create new and exciting choral music for the future.

-Among his non-academic activities are fishing, pocket billiards, going to concerts, and Scrabble.
+Among his non-academic activities were fishing, pocket billiards, going to concerts, and Scrabble.
 He was for 17 years the director of a Scrabble club in Glendale, California, and was chosen as Director of the Year in 1991 by the National Scrabble Association.
-He is an avid follower of national and international affairs, his primary source being BBC World Service over XM satellite radio.
-Married in 1957, his wife, Mary Heussenstamm (1930-2005), was a locally well-known watercolor portraitist.
+He was an avid follower of national and international affairs, his primary source being BBC World Service over XM satellite radio.
+Married in 1957, his wife, Mary Heussenstamm (1930–2005), was a locally well-known watercolor portraitist.
 Her book, Watercolor Portraits Painted on the Streets of Los Angeles, has been widely acclaimed.

+George Heussenstamm died on April 8, 2024, at the age of 97.